 Product Scope

-The FDA authorized the use of PFAS in the following food contact products:
+The FDA authorized the use of PFAS in the following food contact products and applications:

 Authorized Substances